Clover27/ancient-Chinese-poem-generator/README.md

 # Parameters
 The first version is a sequence to word language model based on LSTM programmed in Python with Keras.

+All poems used in training are 5-character simplified Chinese poems written in Tang dynasty.
+- data size: 16,000+ poems
 - memory units number: 256 & 512
 - dropout: 0.2
 - batch size: 64